 Password Autofill allows easy login using SamuraiSafe credentials to websites using Safari/Chrome/Firefox or other apps that support AutoFill.

-- Opened SamuraiSafe safes are listed under Recent in the Files app .
-The SamuraiSafe iCloud container is marked private.
+- Recently opened SamuraiSafe safes are listed under Recent in the Files app.
+The SamuraiSafe iCloud container is marked private, so this probably shouldn’t occur.
 Report filed with Apple.

 iCloud usually ‘just works’, but occasionally there are circumstances when it doesn’t.
 Common issues seen are a failure to sync a safe, or a ’stuck’ (partly complete) sync.
 If this happens there are few things you can try which usually resolve the issue.

 SamuraiSafe on iOS and macOS now supports password history (retaining previously saved passwords).
 When enabled, the limit specified in Settings/Preferences indicates the maximum number of previous passwords to be retained for an entry.
 You can also create a custom limit for a particular entry.

 SamuraiSafe for macOS directly imports XML format password files exported from either the Windows or Java versions of PasswordSafe.
 To assist in migration from other products, I provide a simple CSV to XML conversion program.
 It is an AWK script, which to run requires familiarity with the UNIX command line.